otrv4/otrv4/otrv4.md

 2. Compute `Rb = (Qa - Qb) * b3`.
 3. Generate a zero-knowledge proof that `Rb` was created according to the protocol by setting `cR = HashToScalar(8 || G*r7 || (Qa - Qb)*r7)` and `d7 = r7 - b3 * cR mod q`.

-The SMP message 4 is a TLV type 14 with the following data:
+The SMP message 4 has the following data:

 ```
 Rb (POINT)